RetroDECK/ES-DE/THEMES-DEV.md

 * `textSelectedBackgroundColor` - type: COLOR
     - Sets the text background color for the currently selected item.
     - Default is the same value as `textBackgroundColor`
+* `textHorizontalScrolling` - type: BOOLEAN
+    - If this property is enabled then text that does not fit within the item width will scroll horizontally.
+If the property is disabled, the text will instead be truncated with an ellipsis (...).
+Using this property will automatically convert all line breaks to spaces so that a single line of text is always displayed.
+    - Default is `false`
+* `textHorizontalScrollSpeed` - type: FLOAT
+    - A relative speed for how fast to scroll the text.
+    - Minimum value is `0.1` and maximum value is `10`
+    - Default is `1`
+    - This property can only be used when `textHorizontalScrolling` has been set to `true`
+* `textHorizontalScrollDelay` - type: FLOAT
+    - Delay in seconds before scrolling starts.
+    - Minimum value is `0` and maximum value is `10`
+    - Default is `3`
+    - This property can only be used when `textHorizontalScrolling` has been set to `true`
+* `textHorizontalScrollGap` - type: FLOAT
+    - As the scrolling text is looped, a second copy is rendered after the first one.
+This property defines a relative gap value to control the distance between these two text instances.
+    - Minimum value is `0.1` and maximum value is `5`
+    - Default is `1.5`
+    - This property can only be used when `textHorizontalScrolling` has been set to `true`
 * `fontPath` - type: PATH
     - Path to a TrueType font (.ttf) used as fallback if there is no `staticImage` / `imageType` image defined or found, and if `defaultImage` has not been defined.
 * `fontSize` - type: FLOAT